Joseph Prueher

-Joseph Wilson Prueher (born November 25, 1942) is a retired admiral of the United States Navy who was United States Ambassador to the People's Republic of China from 1999 to 2001.
+Joseph Wilson Prueher (born November 25, 1942) is a retired admiral of the United States Navy who was the United States ambassador to the People's Republic of China from 1999 to 2001.
 He was succeeded as ambassador by Clark T. Randt Jr.

 Early life

-A native of Tennessee where he was born in 1942, Prueher attended Montgomery Bell Academy in Nashville and graduated from the U.S. Naval Academy.
+Prueher was a native of Tennessee, where he was born in 1942.
+He attended Montgomery Bell Academy in Nashville and graduated from the U.S. Naval Academy.
 He also obtained a master's degree in international affairs from George Washington University's Elliott School of International Affairs.